 Also, when I need to find a certain spot or address, I’d ask the Thai to explain the directions to me with the 7-11 as a starting point, or ending point for that matter.
 Always works marvelously.

-You know, the first thing I do on arriving in Thailand is getting myself a coffee—at the 7-11 that is.
+You know, the first thing I do on arriving in Thailand is getting myself a coffee at the 7-11.
 And yes, you bet, also when I leave Thailand, it’s again the airport’s 7-11 and — a good-bye-cup-of-coffee.

 Okay, you’re right, I just looooove coffee (and definitely take too much of it).
 Surely I don’t need a 7-11 for that, but they do serve these cheap, big ones, and they always taste same-same and not different, with this little perfect dose of plastic flavor released from the cup.

 As for Pichest Boonthumme, well, it’s true that the 7-11 is the fast-food version of a department store, meaning it’s a small, stressful, hasty, crowded, highly non-spiritual and often low-quality products environment.
 I won’t dig deeper into issues like product packaging, employee wages, environmental stuff, and the like, but I’m sure these are some additional topics which are probably not so okay.

 When we look at the spirit and goals of Thai Massage in the sense of a peaceful, spiritual and meditative healing bodywork modality, you can easily grasp Pichest’s idea of the 7-11 as the radical opposition of that which Thai Traditional Massage & Healing stands for.
 And the thing is, the 7-11 is certainly not attracting exclusively Farangs.
 Not at all.
 It’s crowded with Thais.
 Especially a lot of young and younger Thais.

 Yes, today, we see loads of youngsters hitting the computer game-rooms after school, we see heavily overweight Thais eating junk-food and taking motorbikes for a 50 meters distance and we see too many gadget-loaded Thais craving for more and more “bling-bling.”
 We see Thais running after money, selling their souls and the like and yes, we see them adopting the “achievements” of the West in a maddening speed.
 What we did in two-hundred years, they do in just twenty.